Jeiwan/uniswapv3-book/content/docs/milestone_1/manager-contract.md

 ...
 ```

-And then pass encoded data to callbacks:
+And then pass encoded data to the callbacks:
 ```solidity
 function mint(
     address owner,